Trails at Strouds Run State Park

 Going from Athens to the park on Strouds Run Road, take the State Park Road to the left at the head of the lake.
 Go past the ranger station, and start up the hill until a sharp right turn, where there is a parking pulloff to the left.
 Trails accessible from here: Beaver Pond Trail.

 Going from Athens to the park on Strouds Run Road, take the first right in the park, just after the State Park Road (which is to the left).
 Go past the swimming beach, to the turnaround of the paved road.
 There is a pavilion here and picnic grounds; restrooms are close by.
-Trails accessible from here: Broken Rock Trail, North Lakeview Trail (which can be taken to the horse trails, but no horse entry here)
+Trails accessible from here: Broken Rock Trail, Lakeview Trail (which can be taken to the horse trails, but no horse entry here), Chestnut Trail

 Dow Lake Dam Trail Head (Foot and bicycle)

 Going east from Athens on US-50 / OH-32, turn left at the sign for Dow Lake Dam.
 There are picnic tables here.
-Trails accessible from here: South Lakeview Trail (foot and bicycle; leading to Sycamore Valley Trail, which is foot only), North Lakeview Trail (foot only, leading to Indian Mound Trail, which is foot only).
+Trails accessible from here: Hickory Trail (foot and bicycle), Lakeview Trail (foot only, leading to Indian Mound Trail, which is foot only), Sundown Trail (foot and bicycle).

 Horse Trail Head (Horse and foot)